How To Keep Wood From Warping? (5 PROVEN Methods!)

 Wide and dense hardwoods are prone to warp.
 Even some of the softwoods warp because of their wood structure.

-Close grain woods have less spacing between their wood fibers.
-Therefore, they cannot shrink much as open grain woods with lots of spaces between wood fibers.
+Close-grain woods have less spacing between their wood fibers.
+Therefore, they cannot shrink much as open-grain wood with lots of spaces between wood fibers.

 How Wood Thickness Causes Wood to Warp?